MathewLister/Music-Database/README.md

 FOLDERS, FILES, AND THEIR FUNCTIONS
 -----------------------------------
-1. Deliverables     //Folder holding the non-active code and pdf files -Data Dictionary.pdf      //Describes tables, their associated variables, variable data types, and descriptions -ER Diagram.png      //Visual representation of data tables, and the means by which they are connected -Music Database.jar     //Executable file that contains all files on GitHub -MusicDatabaseDataDump20191207.sql      //Populates the database -MusicDatabaseStructureDump20191207.sql     //Creates the database
+1. Deliverables     //Folder holding the non-active code and pdf files
+	- Data Dictionary.pdf      //Describes tables, their associated variables, variable data types, and descriptions
+	- ER Diagram.png      //Visual representation of data tables, and the means by which they are connected
+	- Music Database.jar     //Executable file that contains all files on GitHub
+	- MusicDatabaseDataDump20191207.sql      //Populates the database
+	- MusicDatabaseStructureDump20191207.sql     //Creates the database
 2. Src      //Folder holding main code functions and definitions
-A. Main     //Consists of database connection, executable code and function definitions
+	- Main     //Consists of database connection, executable code and function definitions
-a.
-DatabaseConnection.java      //Establishes connection to the database, contains login data
+		- DatabaseConnection.java      //Establishes connection to the database, contains login data
-b.
-DriverCode.java      //Contains user interface for the database
+		- DriverCode.java      //Contains user interface for the database
-c.
-Query.java     //Function definitions of functions called in DriverCode.java
+		- Query.java     //Function definitions of functions called in DriverCode.java
 3. .gitIgnore     //Tells git which files to ignore when pushing and pulling
 4. Music Database.iml     //Intellij created file that stores Java development module
 5. README.md      //This file, describes files, functions of user interface, and ...